 - Claiming the EITC will delay your refund until at least Feb.
 15.

 The EITC is calculated by a percentage of income called the credit rate.
 Taxpayers with the least income and largest families receive a greater credit as a result.
 The credit phases out entirely until it isn't available to those with incomes over certain limits based on filing status.

 You must have earned income to qualify, but you can't have too much.
 Earned income means wages and earnings from employment and net profits from self-employment.

-In 2019, your earned income and AGI must have been less than these amounts if you use the single, head of household, or qualifying widower filing status:
+Your earned income and AGI must have been less than these amounts in 2019 if you use the single, head of household, or qualifying widower filing status:

 - $50,954 if you have three or more qualifying children